TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 So the pipeline is: **Frontend → Flask → extractor.py → ai_client.py → optional db.py → Frontend UI output**."*

 ---
+Sure.
+The backend of my project, ResumeDoctor.AI, is built using Flask and follows a clean, modular architecture designed specifically for AI workflows and file processing.

+The backend exposes a primary POST endpoint /analyze, which receives the resume file and job description sent from the frontend as multipart FormData.
+Flask first reads these inputs through request.files and request.form, and performs validations like file type, size, and JD presence.

+After validation, the backend routes the resume file into extractor.py, which is a dedicated module for text extraction.
+It uses pdfplumber for PDF files and python-docx for DOCX files, ensuring that the backend always works with clean, plain text.

+Next, both the extracted resume_text and the jd_text are passed into ai_client.py, which is the core intelligence layer.
+This module builds a structured prompt and sends it to Gemini 1.5 Flash, requesting a strict JSON response containing match score, matched skills, missing skills, and improvement suggestions.
+The module also includes JSON validation for reliability.

+Optionally, the processed analysis can be stored in an Oracle database through db.py, which keeps history for future analytics or reuse.

+Finally, Flask returns a structured JSON response back to the frontend using jsonify(), and the UI renders the results to the user.

 ### 🎤 *Detailed, Descriptive, Architecture-Focused Answer*